-A tennis elbow is no fun and can often last a long time.
-A tennis elbow is also called tennis arm or epicondylitis lateralis humeri.
-The tennis elbow is a condition in which the outside of the elbow hurts.
+Tennis elbow is no fun and can often last for a long time.
+A tennis elbow is also known as a tennis elbow or epicondylitis lateralis humeri.
+Tennis elbow is a condition in which the outside of the elbow hurts.
 The pain can radiate to the forearm, wrist and hand.
-How do you recognize a tennis elbow and what can you do about it?
+How do you recognize a tennis elbow and what can be done about it?

-The muscles in the forearm ensure that you can perform movements with the wrist and fingers.
-The muscles are attached to the bone (the humerus) of the upper arm by means of a tendon.
-With a tennis arm, there is inflammation in the tendon tissue.
+The muscles in the forearm allow you to perform movements with the wrist and fingers.
+The muscles are attached to the bone (humerus) of the upper arm by a tendon.
+With a tennis arm, there is an inflammation in the tendon tissue.
 An elbow brace can in many cases make a very good contribution to the recovery process.

 A tennis arm is in most cases caused by overload.
-During prolonged tightening and use of the muscle, small cracks will occur in the tendon, which causes an unpleasant feeling.
+During prolonged tightening and use of the muscle, small tears will develop in the tendon, which causes an unpleasant feeling.
 Relieve the muscles in the forearm and support them with a tennis elbow brace.

-Although it has not been proven that a brace or bandage is effective in treating a tennis elbow, many people report experiencing a sharp reduction in the pain complaint (practice based).
-A tennis elbow can best be treated by means of eccentric exercises.
+People indicate a tremendous relief of the complaints with a combination of exercises and the use of an elbow brace against the tennis arm (practice based).
+A tennis elbow is best treated with eccentric exercises and an elbow bandage.
 Taking a long rest will unfortunately have little effect.
-Wearing a tennis elbow brace can be used to reduce and relieve complaints in daily life.
+Wearing a tennis elbow brace can be to reduce and alleviate complaints in everyday life.

 The first option is to choose a tire.
-The tire is specially designed for a tennis elbow.
+The band is specially designed for a tennis elbow.
 The band puts pressure on the tendon attachment.

 You can also choose a brace that falls completely over the elbow brace for extra stability around the elbow joint.